 Health Care Provider Testing

-The vast majority of HIV tests in Ontario are performed by primary care providers, particularly family doctors.
+The majority of HIV tests in Ontario are performed by primary care providers, particularly family doctors.
 These trusted care providers are the resource that most Ontarians turn to when they are concerned that they have had an exposure to HIV.
-On average, 16 of every 1000 HIV tests ordered in Ontario is positive.
+On average, Ontario provides over 600,000 HIV tests across the province annually.
 For more data on the HIV epidemic in Ontario, visit: www.ohesi.ca

 Health care providers are encouraged to: